apeinot/DD2480_lab1_group18/README.md

 ### Platform and dependencies

 *Platform*
-The project as been tested under Java 8 (other versions may also work).
+The project as been tested under Java 8 and 10 (other versions may also work).

 *Dependencies*
 * ANT is needed to build the project ([APACHE ANT documentation](https://ant.apache.org/manual/))